apache/arrow-site/docs/r/articles/metadata.md

 including `haven::labelled`, `vctrs` annotations, and others, are preserved when doing a round-trip through Arrow.

-Note that the attributes stored in `$metadata$r` are only understood by
-R. If you write a `data.frame` with `haven` columns to a Feather file and read that in Pandas, the `haven` metadata won’t be recognized there.
+Note that the attributes stored in `$metadata[["r"]]` are only understood by R. If you write a `data.frame` with `haven` columns to a Feather file and read that in Pandas, the `haven` metadata won’t be recognized there.
 Similarly, Pandas writes its own custom metadata, which the R package does not consume.
 You are free, however, to define custom metadata conventions for your application and assign any (string) values you want to other metadata keys.

 ## Further reading